liuggio/ExcelBundle/README.md

 ## Contribute

-1. fork the project
+1. Fork the project
-2. clone the repo
+1. Clone the repo
-3. get the coding standard fixer: `wget http://cs.sensiolabs.org/get/php-cs-fixer.phar`
+1. Get the coding standard fixer: `wget http://cs.sensiolabs.org/get/php-cs-fixer.phar`
-4. before the PullRequest you should run the coding standard fixer with `php php-cs-fixer.phar fix -v .`
+1. Before the PullRequest you should run the coding standard fixer with `php php-cs-fixer.phar fix -v .`